tedlu-tw/Eyes-Timer/README.md

 # Eyes-Timer
-An application to control the time that you use the computer, this is the source code, icon, mp3 file + the setup file, hope that it can let you take good care of your eyes, thank you again for seeing my project!
+Screen time assistant tool.

-Note: this project was developed in 2018, the code/envrionment may not work, and it's not rewrote yet.
+Note: this project was developed in 2018 as a practice project.
+This is kept archive to remind myself what progress I've made since this immature project.